-I love making old fashioned cookies like these and taking them up a notch, don’t you?
-These cookies have little bits of apple and hints of nutmeg, clove and cinnamon in the cookie dough and when baked, you get soft, mellow apple-icious cookies.
-The ‘taking them up a notch’ is the delicious, buttery caramel frosting swirled on top!
+I love making old-fashioned cookies like these and taking them up a notch, don't you?
+These Soft Caramel Apple Drop Cookies have little bits of apple and hints of nutmeg, clove and cinnamon in the cookie dough!
+Once baked, you get amazing apple-icious cookies.
+The 'taking them up a notch' is the delicious, buttery caramel frosting swirled on top!
+Super delish!!

-For those who like salted caramel, give it a pinch of sea salt.
-I tried it, it’s really good! 🙂
+For those who like salted caramel, give it a pinch or two of sea salt.
+I tried it, it's really good! 🙂

 Ultimate Soft Caramel Apple Drop Cookies